RobertHajbok/ChessMeters/README.md

 - Light/dark themes (maybe from Bootstrap)
 - Docker images for Linux and Windows
 - Add sorting to whatever columns we need to sort by in grids
+- Add a job to analyze games in background at greater depths